Communication breakdowns

-Online couples therapy across Ontario for committed partnerships.
+In-person couples therapy in Mississauga and online across Ontario for committed partnerships.
 Attachment-based and EFT-informed, focused on the dynamic between you, not on assigning blame.

-Couples therapy at Anchor & Bloom is virtual psychotherapy for committed partnerships across Ontario.
+Couples therapy at Anchor & Bloom is in-person psychotherapy in Mississauga and online across Ontario for committed partnerships.
 The work is attachment-based and informed by Emotionally Focused Therapy (EFT) for couples, with room for the body and the patterns each partner brings from earlier in life.

 We work with married, common-law, dating, queer, polyamorous, and otherwise non-traditional partnerships.
 The structure of your relationship is not the question.
 The patterns between you are.